moniac/srp_lynda/README.md

     margin: auto;
 }

-Fitts' Law states that it's faster to hit larger targets closer to you than it is to hit smaller targets further away from you.
+Fitts Law states that its faster to hit larger targets closer to you than it is to hit smaller targets further away from you.

 Met order pas je de volgorde van flex items aan. -1 zal altijd bovenaan staan omdat standaard flex items een waarde van 0 krijgen.